Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2: Majorana zero-energy surface states and the corresponding topological invariants

 \subsection{$B_{3u}$ pairing state}

-The $d$-vector of the $B_{3u}$ state is given by,
+The $d$ vector of the $B_{3u}$ state is given by

 We set $C_1 = C_2 = \Delta^e = 0.1$ for numerical calculations.
-In this case, since the $\bm{d}$-vector does not depend on $k_a$, surface MZMs can appear for $x_{\perp}=b$ and $x_{\perp}=c$.
-In FIG.~\ref{fig:B3u}, numerical results of the energy spectra for the electron Fermi surface in the case with these open surfaces are shown.
+In this case, since the $\bm{d}$ vector does not depend on $k_a$, surface MZMs can appear for $x_{\perp}=b$ and $x_{\perp}=c$.
+In Fig.~\ref{fig:B3u} numerical results of the energy spectra for the electron Fermi surface in the case with these open surfaces are shown.
+Note that bulk nodes appear at $k_a \neq 0$ in Fig.~\ref{fig:B3u}(a), but these are for the simplicity of our model.
+The stable point nodes are located on the hole Fermi surface.

 We find surface MZMs, which constitute a flat band, for $x_{\perp}=b$.
 The flat band is protected by the 1D crystalline winding number associated with mirror symmetry for $\mathcal{M}_{ab}$.
 Using the Fermi surface formula of $w_{\mathcal{M}_{ab}}(k_a)$, we obtain $w_{\mathcal{M}_{ab}}(k_a)=4$ for $|k_a| < k_{a2}$, which is in agreement with the degeneracy found in the numerical calculations of the energy spectrum.

 The surface Majorana states in the case with the hole Fermi surface can be easily deduced from the above results for the electron Fermi surface.
-The hole Fermi surface shown in FIG.~\ref{fig:ute2} (b) crosses the $ca$-mirror plane, $k_b=0$.
-Then, we obtain the 1D crystalline winding number $w_{\mathcal{M}_{ca}}(k_a)=2$, and hence, a surface Majorana zero-energy flat band appears for the open surface with $x_{\perp}=c$.
+The hole Fermi surface shown in Fig.~\ref{fig:ute2}(c) crosses the $\mathcal{M}_{ca}$ mirror plane, $k_b=0$.
+Then we obtain the 1D crystalline winding number $w_{\mathcal{M}_{ca}}(k_a)=2$, and hence a surface Majorana zero-energy flat band appears for the open surface with $x_{\perp}=c$.
 The results in the case with both the electron and hole Fermi surfaces are summarized in Table II.
-Note that, as seen from the shape of the Fermi surfaces which is cylindrical along the $c$-direction, the results for $B_{2u}$ and $B_{3u}$ are qualitatively similar.
+Note that, as seen from the shape of the Fermi surfaces which is cylindrical along the $c$ direction, the results for $B_{2u}$ and $B_{3u}$ are qualitatively similar.